osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

 * Legitimate applications are not unexpectedly blocked.
 * Approved emergency access procedures remain available.

+Conditional Access policies should be tested together where multiple policies apply to the same users and resources.

 ---

 ## 14. Rollback and Remediation Plan